forcedotcom/cli/releasenotes/README.md

 [Click here for the previous release notes.](./v50.md)

+## Oct 7, 2021

+These changes are in the Salesforce CLI release candidate.
+We plan to include these changes in next week's official release.
+This list isn't final and is subject to change.

+* CHANGE: As we announced on [March 18, 2021](./README.md#5140-march-18-2021---cli-7920), the `--json` output of the `force:org:list` command no longer returns the property `connectedStatus` for scratch orgs.
+We've also removed the warning.

+* FIX: When you delete a scratch org with the `force:org:delete` command, we now ensure that the associated Dev Hub org always deletes the corresponding record from the ActiveScratchOrg object.
+Previously, in certain circumstances, the record wasn't deleted, which could cause you to incorrectly exceed over your scratch org limit. ([GitHub issue #1155](https://github.com/forcedotcom/cli/issues/1155))

+* FIX: The `force:source:convert` command correctly converts the `CustomFieldTranslation` metadata type.

 ## 7.120.0 (Sept 30, 2021)

 * NEW: Some commands (`force:org:open`, `force:org:display`, `force:user:display`, `force:source:open`) display tokens and URLs with tokens embedded in them.
 They now include a warning about the risks of sharing that sensitive information.